Selective Repeat ARQ

 Selective Repeat ARQ or Selective Reject ARQ is a specific instance of the automatic repeat request (ARQ) protocol used to manage sequence numbers and retransmissions in reliable communications.

 Summary

-Selective Repeat is part of the automatic repeat request (ARQ).
+Selective Repeat is a type of automatic repeat request (ARQ) protocol.
 With selective repeat, the sender sends a number of frames specified by a window size even without the need to wait for individual ACK from the receiver as in Go-Back-N ARQ.
 The receiver may selectively reject a single frame, which may be retransmitted alone; this contrasts with other forms of ARQ, which must send every frame from that point again.
 The receiver accepts out-of-order frames and buffers them.
 The sender individually retransmits frames that have timed out.

 Concept

 It may be used as a protocol for the delivery and acknowledgement of message units, or it may be used as a protocol for the delivery of subdivided message sub-units.

 When used as the protocol for the delivery of messages, the sending process continues to send a number of frames specified by a window size even after a frame loss.
 Unlike Go-Back-N ARQ, the receiving process will continue to accept and acknowledge frames sent after an initial error; this is the general case of the sliding window protocol with both transmit and receive window sizes greater than 1.

 The receiver process keeps track of the sequence number of the earliest frame it has not received, and sends that number with every acknowledgement (ACK) it sends.
 If a frame from the sender does not reach the receiver, the sender continues to send subsequent frames until it has emptied its window.
 The receiver continues to fill its receiving window with the subsequent frames, replying each time with an ACK containing the sequence number of the earliest missing frame.
 Once the sender has sent all the frames in its window, it re-sends the frame number given by the ACKs, and then continues where it left off.

 The size of the sending and receiving windows must be equal, and half the maximum sequence number (assuming that sequence numbers are numbered from 0 to n−1) to avoid miscommunication in all cases of packets being dropped.
 To understand this, consider the case when all ACKs are destroyed.
 If the receiving window is larger than half the maximum sequence number, some, possibly even all, of the packets that are present after timeouts are duplicates that are not recognized as such.
 The sender moves its window for every packet that is acknowledged.